CU-Robotics/buff-code/README.md

 	optional arguments:
-	-h, --help            show this help message and exit --sshBot              SSH into the bot at the ROBOT_IP env variable --setBot ROBOT_IP     Set the IP of the robot in development --installKeys         Push local sshkeys to the robot at ROBOT_IP --launch LOCATION     Launch the robots software locally (True, 1) or on the bot (bot) --botPull             Pull data from the robot at ROBOT_IP --build PROFILE       Builds the workspace locally (debug) or to the robot_ip (install) --clean               Clean the current bin and data, NOT recoverable; only run this if you are sure you want to --flash FQBN FW       Flashes the given board with the target FW (expected port is ACM0)
+	-h, --help            show this help message and exit --installKeys         Push local sshkeys to the robot at ROBOT_IP --botPull             Pull data from the robot at ROBOT_IP --build PROFILE       Builds the workspace locally (debug) or to the robot_ip (install) --clean               Clean the current bin and data, NOT recoverable; only run this if you are sure you want to

 To launch a system use the run command:

     run <name_of_config>.yaml

 run will spawn all of the nodes defined in the config as well as uploading any config files to the rosparam server.

 run can also be used to spawn a python script (the script must be in buffpy/lib):